In the run-up to Halloween 2024, it’s fun to get involved with your little ghoul.

 - How do you make a Halloween special?

-What are some Halloween activities to do at home?
+What are some fun Halloween activities to do with kids?

 When the weather gets chilly, there’s nothing quite like snuggling up indoors with cozy jumpers, warm apple cider, and hot cocoa.

 But that doesn’t mean you can’t enjoy fun indoor Halloween activities!

 Have a look at our favorite 14 fun Halloween activities at home.

 We had to start our list with this most classic of all things to do for Halloween!

 When you’ve chosen the perfect pumpkin, make an evening of scooping out pumpkin guts and carving a fun face on it!

 Got a little one who wants to get involved?